Thai-Inspired “Peanut” Chicken Skillet

 Pat the chicken dry and season with salt and pepper evenly on both sides.

 - In a large, deep skillet, heat the oil over medium-high heat.
 Working in the batches to not overcrowd the pan, cook the chicken until golden brown on both sides and cooked through, about 3 minutes per side.
 Transfer the cooked chicken to a clean plate.
 Set aside.

 - Reduce the heat to medium and add more oil to the pan, if needed.
 Add the bell pepper and cook, stirring, until slightly tender, about 3 minutes.

-- Add the green onions and the red curry paste, cook, stirring, to lightly toast the curry, 1 to 2 minutes.
+Add the green onions and the red curry paste, cook, stirring, to lightly toast the curry paste, 1 to 2 minutes.

-- Top with roasted cashew, more green onion, and cilantro.
+Top with roasted cashews, more green onion, and cilantro.
 Serve with lime wedges.